mddazure/azure-vwan-microhack/README.md

 View Effective Routes for the Default table of the West Europe hub: in the portal from microhack-vwan select Hubs, microhack-we-hub, Routing, click Default and View effective routes for this table.

-:question: are routes for the Spokes (172.16.(1)(2)(3)(4).0/24) present?
+:question: Are routes for the Spokes (172.16.(1)(2)(3)(4).0/24) present?
 What does that mean for connections Aasociated with this table?

-:exclamation: Click Associations and under Current settings (Routing Configuration) note that spoke-1-vnet and spoke-vnet are *not* associated with the defaultRouteTable table, but they *are* propagating to defaultRouteTable.
+:exclamation: Click Associations and under Current settings (Routing Configuration), note that spoke-1-vnet and spoke-vnet are *not* associated with the defaultRouteTable table, but they *are* propagating to defaultRouteTable.

 Go back to the Route Tables view of microhack-we-hub, click RT-Shared-we and then View effective routes for this table.

-:question: are routes for the Spokes (172.16.(1)(2)(3)(4).0/24) present?
+:question: Are routes for the Spokes (172.16.(1)(2)(3)(4).0/24) present?

 :question: Are routes for the Shared Services VNET (172.16.10.0/24) and the Branch (10.0.(1)(2).0/24) present?

 :question: As the Spokes are associated with RT-Shared-we, what does this mean for destinations that the Spokes can reach?

-Now view Default and RT-Shared-useast tables for the US East Hub.
+Now view RT-Shared-useast and Default tables for the US East Hub.

-:question: does the Default table contain routes?
-Why (not)?

 :question: what does RT-Shared-useast contain?
 Why and what does this mean for the Spokes connected to the US East Hub?

+:exclamation: Note that the Default table does not contain routes.
+The Default route table of the US East Hub does not have any connections Associated with it.
+It does have connections Propagating into it, so should contain routing information. *Apparently* a route table shows empty when it has no connections Associated, i.e. nothing to consume its routing information.

 # Scenario 5: Filter traffic through a Network Virtual Appliance
 Virtual WAN today does not support third party NVA firewalls in the Hub.
 Third party SD-WAN concentrators from Barracuda and Cisco Viptella are now supported, but that capability does not yet exist for firewall products.